SEALABQualityGroup/replication_delag/README.md

 The `techniques` folder contains the implementation of DeLag, CoTr, KrSa and DeCaf.
 DeLag is implemented by the class `GeneticRangeAnalysis`, CoTr by the classes `RangeAnalysis` and `GA`, `KrSa` by the classes `RangeAnalysis` and `BranchAndBound`, and  DeCaf by the class `DeCaf`.

 #### Experiments
-The `experiments` folder contains the Python scripts to executes DeLag and baselines techniques to answer our RQs.
+The `experiments` folder contains the Python scripts used to execute DeLag and baselines techniques on the generated datasets.

 #### Results
 The `results` folder contains the results of our experimentation.
 Each row of each csv file represents a run of a particural technique on a dataset and contains: